 The Bhutan Government set to charge levy from the regional tourists to visit.
-Basically, the levy is meant to charge from the tourists from the regional countries like India, Bangladesh, and Maldives.
+Basically, the levy is meant to charge the tourists from regional countries like India, Bangladesh, and the Maldives.
 Previously, these countries were exempted from any charges to visit Bhutan.
 This new draft policy is to be finalized from the next month by the Bhutanese Cabinet.
 The policy was discussed by the visiting foreign minister of Bhutan, Mr. Tandi Dorji, and India’s External Affairs Minister, Mr. S. Jaishankar.
-The meeting was held in Delhi on this Monday, sources said.
+The meeting was held in Delhi this Monday, sources said.

 According to the draft of the Tourism Council of Bhutan (TCB), the new policies are made due to the rapid increase in tourists, majorly from India.

 “The essence of our ‘High Value, Low Impact’ policy, is that we will monitor our tourist arrivals depending on our capacity to cater to them.
 Over the last few years, the number of tourists has been increasing at a really rapid rate, growing about 10 times in the past decade, and this policy was under threat.”
 Says Director-General of TCB Dorji Dhradhul.